-Some travel firms based in other European countries are now selling flight inclusive holidays in the UK without ATOL protection (for a list of examples, click here).
+Some travel firms based in other European countries are now selling flight inclusive holidays in the UK without ATOL protection.
 Before making a booking with a firm which does not hold an ATOL, you should consider the issues set out below.

 |What happens when there is no ATOL?|